 The Empress, the Queen, and the Nun by Magdalena S. Sanchez is about three powerful women in the court of Philip III of Spain -- Empress Maria, Margaret of Austria, and Margaret of the Cross -- who worked to advance the cause of the Habsburgs.

 Empress Marie Therese and Music at the Viennese Court, 1792-1807 by John A. Rice.
 Empress Marie Therese, second wife of Holy Roman Emperor Francis II (Francis I of Austria), devoted her life to music.
-This is a comprehensive survey of the empress as musician and patron.

 Love and Death in Vienna by Bunny Paines-Clemes.
 A novel about the tragic romance of Crown Prince Rudolf and Baroness Mary Vetsera.